 - The majority of households had mobile phones, electricity, television, and Almira/wardrobe.
-Around 33 per cent of households had a refrigerator, while about 6.1 per cent possessed a computer. - Around 63.9 per cent women had their homestead land.
-On the other hand, only 29.7 per cent had ownership of other than homestead land with having some variations across divisions. - About half of the women resided in their own home, whereas only 18.7 per cent lived in a rented house, and the rest of them resided in other houses.
+About 33 per cent of households had a refrigerator, while about 6 per cent possessed a computer. - About 64 per cent women had their homestead land.
+On the other hand, only 29.7 per cent had ownership of other than homestead land with having some variations across divisions. - About half of the women (48.4 per cent) resided in their own home, whereas only 18.7 per cent lived in a rented house, and the rest of them resided in other houses.